 It’s sort of like peanut butter and jelly without the bread.

-Beef jerky makes a great hiking snack because it’s high in protein.
 It’s a really nice change of pace from some of the more sugary hiking snacks, giving you some variety out on the trails.

 10. Mixed Nuts or Candied Nuts